 How often have you come across a website that looked great on desktop but was a disaster on mobile?

-Even today, most content created for the web is designed with desktop in mind, despite the fact that an estimated 85% of internet traffic now uses smaller screens.
-If you don’t take mobile devices into consideration, your visitors will have an entirely different experience than you intended.
+Even today, most content created for the web is designed with the desktop in mind, even though an estimated 85% of internet traffic now uses smaller screens.
+If you don’t consider mobile devices, your visitors will have an entirely different experience than you intended.

 However, working with professional designers to make all your content responsive can be an expensive and time-consuming process.
 If you've chosen to take design work into your own hands with Foleon, we have plenty of options and features to save you time while building beautifully responsive content.

 Making the most out of Foleon’s responsive design capabilities